banisterious/obsidian-oneirometrics/docs/PROJECT_OVERVIEW.md

 ## Current Status
 - The project is actively maintained and updated with new features and improvements.
-- Recent changes include the addition of new metrics and UI enhancements to improve user experience.
+- Recent changes include:
+  - Enhanced time filter UI with calendar preview and accessibility features
+  - New optional metrics for more detailed dream analysis
+  - Improved UI/UX with better accessibility and mobile support
+  - Theme-aware styling and responsive design improvements

 ## Next Steps
-- **Testing:** Ensure the new optional metrics and collapsible section function as expected.
+- **Testing:**
+  - Verify time filter UI accessibility features
+  - Test calendar preview responsiveness
+  - Validate keyboard navigation
+  - Check high contrast mode compatibility
-- **Documentation:** Review and update documentation to reflect recent changes.
+- **Documentation:** Review and update documentation to reflect recent changes
-- **Feedback:** Gather user feedback on the new metrics and UI enhancements.
+- **Feedback:** Gather user feedback on the new time filter UI and metrics

 ## Contributing
 Contributions are welcome!
 Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute to this project.